AGING PEOPLE IN PRISON HUMAN RIGHTS CAMPAIGN

 The Graying of US Prisons

-The population of aging and elderly prisoners in U.S. prisons exploded over the past three decades, with nearly 125,000 inmates aged 55 or older now behind bars, according to a report by the American Civil Liberties Union.
+The population of aging and elderly prisoners in U.S. prisons exploded over the past three decades, with nearly 125,000 inmates aged 55 or older now behind bars, according to the American Civil Liberties Union report, "At America's Expense: The Mass Incarceration of the Elderly".
 This represents an increase of over 1,300 percent since the early 1980s.

 More than $16 billion is spent annually by states and the federal government to incarcerate elderly prisoners, despite ample evidence that most prisoners over age 50 pose little or no threat to public safety, the report said.
 Due largely to higher health care costs, prisoners aged 50 and older cost around $68,000 a year to incarcerate, compared to $34,000 per year for the average prisoner.